Yuji-github/YOLOv4/README.md

 # YOLOv4
-How to install and build custom YOLO model (weight)
+How to install and build custom YOLO model (weight) <br>

+Need to run in Google Colab